otimongjonathan/UptrendBI/README.md

 ## Step 5: Create the PostgreSQL Database

 1. Open PostgreSQL.
-2. Create a new database.
+2. Create a new database called uptrendBI
-3. Give the database a name (for example: `business_intelligence`).

 ---